yanis-dlmr/practical-tools/docs/airfoil/theorical-approach/vortex-panel.md

 The most optimal number of panels seems to be 170.
 But we still see a "yoyo" effect on the graph.

 ![Yoyo Effect](/airfoil/yoyo_effect.png)

+Take note that the "yoyo" effect doesn't affect the lift coefficient and the moment coefficient.

 :::